Which of the following substances is classified as a compound? | Study Prep in Pearson+

 1

-Understand the definition of a compound: A compound is a substance formed when two or more different elements chemically bond together in fixed proportions.
+Step 1: Understand the definition of a compound.
+A compound is a substance formed when two or more different elements chemically bond together in fixed proportions.

-Analyze each option: Fe is an element (iron), Air is a mixture of gases, O_2 is a molecule consisting of two atoms of the same element (oxygen), and NaCl is made of sodium and chlorine chemically bonded.
+Step 2: Identify each substance given in the problem: Fe (iron) is a pure element, O_2 (oxygen gas) is a molecule made of two atoms of the same element, Air is a mixture of different gases, and NaCl (sodium chloride) is made of sodium and chlorine atoms chemically bonded.

-Recognize that only NaCl fits the definition of a compound because it contains two different elements chemically combined.
+Step 3: Recognize that Fe and O_2 are not compounds because they consist of only one type of element, either as atoms or molecules.

-Recall that elements like Fe and molecules like O_2 are not compounds since they consist of only one type of element.
+Step 4: Understand that air is a mixture, not a compound, because its components are not chemically bonded but physically mixed.

-Conclude that NaCl is classified as a compound because it is a pure chemical substance composed of two different elements bonded together.
+Step 5: Conclude that NaCl is a compound because it consists of two different elements chemically combined in a fixed ratio.

 Watch next